Let the Refunds Begin: H&R Block Shares Six Essential Tax Tips

 “Some immediate adjustments might have to be made because paychecks are smaller and tax refunds are coming later this year, but taxpayers need to know there are many opportunities for them to capitalize on existing tax breaks,” Pickering said.

 H&R Block’s tax professionals prepare and sign their clients’ tax returns, guaranteeing accuracy and the maximum refund.
-In office preparation services include Second Look® reviews and Block LiveSM, the industry’s only video solution.
+In office preparation services include Second Look® reviews.
 H&R Block At Home™ gives do-it-yourself filers the expertise and guidance of The Tax Institute at H&R Block on their computers, iPads and smartphones.
 The new My H&R Block Account lets taxpayers upload receipts and other important tax season documents securely, to one place, year-round, for free.
 The company offers affordable financial products and services through H&R Block Bank, and keeps its offices open and tax conversation going with clients year-round via blogs, tweets and Facebook.

 About H&R Block